 What are your study options?

-Most commonly, students will start by studying for a Bachelors undergraduate degree in marketing.
-At University of Essex Online, we have flexible entry requirements that take into account both your academic and work-based experience.
+Most commonly, students will start by studying an undergraduate degree in marketing, though you may also want to consider an MSc Global Digital Marketing if you already have an undergraduate degree or some experience in the industry.
+We have flexible entry requirements that take into account both your academic and work-based experience.

 As we are a 100% online university, we utilise a virtual learning environment instead of a traditional campus.
 This gives you the freedom to study when and where it suits you – at home, during your lunch hour or anywhere else you have internet access.